-- 3 absences for a class: letter to students and families - 6 absences for a class: letter to students and families - 9 absences for a class: Parent meeting required with Administration to determine criteria for completing the course - 12 absences for a class: Potentially lose HS credit for that class
+- 6 absences for a class: letter to students and families - 9 absences for a class: Parent meeting required with Administration to determine criteria for completing the course - Continued chronic absenteeism will be referred to the county attorney for mediation.

 Excused or Unexcused absences count toward the total number of absences in our attendance per semester.
 School sponsored activities do not count toward the total number of absences.
 If you have a medical note confirming an illness or appointment, this absence will not count toward the total number of absences in attendance policy.
 Consideration will be made for serious health issues.
 Junior and Senior students can have one college visit per semester not count toward this total.